 - Sliced scallions (green onions)

-- Garlic Chicken Pasta: Everything—grilled chicken and garlic for the pasta, and everything else for salad.
+- Garlic Chicken Pasta: Every ingredient—the grilled chicken and garlic go in the pasta dish, and everything else goes in the salad.

-- Grilled Chicken Fajitas/Fajita Salad for gluten free option: Every item except the blue cheese dressing and hard boiled egg.
+- Grilled Chicken Fajitas (or Fajita Salad for a gluten free option): Every ingredient except the blue cheese dressing and hard boiled egg.
+(Salsa with a splash of vinaigrette tastes great as a Fajita Salad dressing!)

-- Grilled Chicken Fettucini Alfredo: Every item except the blue cheese dressing and hard boiled egg; grilled chicken and garlic for the pasta, and all other items for salad.
+- Grilled Chicken Fettucini Alfredo: Every ingredient—the grilled chicken and garlic go in the pasta dish, and everything else goes in the salad.

-- Carnitas: Shredded cabbage and red cabbage, plus everything from my 2nd meal prep session of the week.
+- Carnitas: Use the shredded cabbage and shredded red cabbage, plus everything from my second meal prep session of the week.

 - I ate salads for lunch every day during the week using the prepped ingredients, and hard boiled eggs for snacks.
-(The kids mostly ate leftovers for lunch.)
 I have half the garlic left—a jump start on next week’s meal prep!

 - Total cost was about $30 for all the items in the photo, and everything is organic except the garlic and blue cheese.
 The bulk of that cost was 3 pounds of organic chicken at $6 per pound (Costco).

-- Additional ingredients for Dinners 1-4: pasta, bone broth, French bread, tortillas, cheddar cheese, Parmesan cheese, butter, cream, sour cream, salsa, fruit.
+- Additional ingredients I used for Dinners 1-4 described above: pasta, bone broth (that’s free!), Sourdough bread (homemade with organic flour), tortillas, cheddar cheese, Parmesan cheese, butter, cream, sour cream, salsa, and fresh fruit and veggies served at each meal.

 - Multitasking is a must during meal prep: eggs boiling, chicken grilling, carrots shredding—at the same time.